iamenochchirima/hecto/README.md

 # hecto
-A text editor in rust
+A text editor in Rust